SAP/spartacus-docs/_pages/fsa/fsa-release-information.md

 ## Introduction

-This document describes what is included in all FSA Spartacus since the initial 1.0 release.
+This document describes what is included in all FSA Spartacus libraries since the initial 1.0 release.

-**Note: FSA Spartacus 2.x requires Spartacus 3.0 and Angular 10.
+**Note: FSA Spartacus 3.x requires Spartacus 4.1 and Angular 10.2.4.
 For more information, see [Building FSA Spartacus storefront from libraries]({{ site.baseurl }}{% link _pages/fsa/install/building-the-fsa-storefront-from-libraries.md %}).**

 - For information on specific code changes for a particular release, see the [Development Release Notes](https://github.com/SAP/spartacus-financial-services-accelerator/releases).
 - If you have technical questions, you can get in touch with us on [Stack Overflow](https://stackoverflow.com/questions/tagged/spartacus-storefront).
 For non-technical questions, you can reach us on our *#help-fsa* channel of [Slack workspace](https://join.slack.com/t/spartacus-storefront/shared_invite/zt-jekftqo0-HP6xt6IF~ffVB2cGG66fcQ).
 Feedback welcome!